lisajamhoury/listen-azure/docs/index.md

 Azure Kinect depth feed running in Electron and broadcast over the local network with webRTC/PeerJS to the browser.
 A website running three.js visualizes the point cloud.
 The user has two or three controls to change the point cloud visualization.

+### Video: Prototype Website on Two Computers

 Here's an example of what the prototype looks like when running the website on two computers on the same network.

 <iframe src="https://player.vimeo.com/video/373044802" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+### Video: Prototype Server and Website Startup

 Here's a longer video that shows opening and running the Electron application and the client in the browser.

 <iframe src="https://player.vimeo.com/video/373044904" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+### Run the Prototype

-Instructions to run the code are available at [https://github.com/lisajamhoury/listen-azure](https://github.com/lisajamhoury/listen-azure).
+Instructions to run the prototype are available at [https://github.com/lisajamhoury/listen-azure](https://github.com/lisajamhoury/listen-azure).

 ## Technical Issues

 Currently I'm running into a lot of latency.
 The depth image is only able to broadcast reliably at 5-10 fps.
 There are a number of optimizations possible.
 The latency is only an issue for live usage.
 Not an issue for pre-recorded media.

 ## Additional Photos